Matthew-Davey/dotnet-semver/README.md

 OPTIONS:
     --help - Display this list of options.
+    -n     - Do not output the trailing newline.

 SUBCOMMANDS:
     init[ialize] [--force] - Initializes a new .semver file with an initial version v0.1.0.